aiplanethub/introduction-to-time-series-analysis/time-series-analysis-an-introduction/936-Key Concepts in Time Series Analysis.md

-A seasonal pattern occurs in the data when a time series is affected by typically the regular occurring pattern i.e. every year, or maybe every month, etc. the sales may pickup, or at every weekend the sales may go up.
-In other words, a periodic pattern that exists due to the calendar (eg, quarterly, monthly, daily).
+A seasonal pattern occurs in the data when a time series is typically affected by the regular occurring pattern, i.e., every year, or maybe every month, etc., the sales may pick up, or every weekend the sales may go up.
+In other words, a periodic pattern exists due to the calendar (e.g., quarterly, monthly, daily).

 ### Additive Seasonality
 ​